 At your initial consultation, will we discuss what your concerns are and what you are aiming to achieve.
 We will help guide you to choose the most suitable size of breast implant that matches your wishes, but more importantly, matches your pre-existing chest and breast tissue.
 We use a sizing kit and also have access to 3D imaging to help choose the best size implant for you.

-The type of breast implants (round/ anatomical or tear drop) and where we place them (above/ below the muscle/ dual plane) will be explained to you in full.
+The type of implants (round/ anatomical or tear drop) and where we place them (above/ below the chest muscle/ dual plane) will be explained to you in full.

 What if my breasts are also droopy?

 If your breasts have become droopy (loose breast skin) then you may be more suited to a breast enlargement combined with breast uplift (Augmentation Mastopexy).

 Will my implants have to be changed after a certain time?